markdegrootnl/dockerfiles/unifi-protect-arm64/README.md

 If you are stuck at a popup saying "Device Updating" with a blue loading bar after the initial setup, just run `systemctl restart unifi-core` inside the container or restart the entire container.
 This happens only the first time after the initial setup.

 ## Build your own container
-To build your own container put the deb files for `ulp-go`, `unifi-core` and `unifi-protect` in the `put-deb-files-here` folder and run:
+To build your own container put the deb file for `unifi-core` (for unifi-protect 1.17.3 you need unifi-core 1.6.65) in the `put-unifi-core-deb-here` folder and run:
 ```bash
 docker build -t markdegroot/unifi-protect-arm64 .
 ```

 ## Disclaimer
 This Docker image is not associated with UniFi in any way.
 We do not distribute any third party software and only use packages that are freely available on the internet.